-Data collection methods Explanations Examples A) Observation Using sensory observation to explore the details of research so environment) in a purposive and planned way.
-Data are record map, etc. (Refer to other data collection methods listed below ded using text, photos, sketch, Identification of the surrounding environment of a field site B) Measurement To estimate or measure the physical quantity of the research s of equipment or tools.
-Data are usually shown in certain stand Measurement of the width of street and the building height C) Counting To record the number of occurrence of a single item.
+Data collection methods Explanations Examples A) Observation Using sensory observation to explore the details of research subjective environment) in a purposive and planned way.
+Data are recorded map, etc. (Refer to other data collection methods listed below) Identification of the surrounding environment of a field site B) Measurement To estimate or measure the physical quantity of the research subj of equipment or tools.
+Data are usually shown in certain standard Measurement of the width of street and the building height C) Counting To record the number of occurrence of a single item.
 Statistics of pedestrian flow at the pier D) Category To classify based on the nature, characteristics and uses: to group the same or similar things; to separate different things.
-Types of goods sold in supermarket Customers (serving local residents and tourists) of different shops E) Distribution (mapping) To group similar things according to the research topic (similar Only suitable for spatial representation (different from categor Useful in showing the mode of occurrence of research subject ry); Distribution of shops selling big fish balls in Cheung Chau F) Scoring To quantify abstract or subjective concepts; To merge various data for easy comparison; Scoring items should include different aspects.
-Risk index of natural hazards of Cheung Chau Air Quality Health Index (AQHI) G)Field sketching To make simplified drawing of the field site to show what the of Annotations related to the research subject are added to provinformation.
-Draw the characteristics and formation of weathering landforms H) Questionnaire Forms: face-to-face, telephone, written, etc.; Using questionnaire to understand the opinion of research subject; Larger sample size than "I. in-depth interview"; Mainly closed questions (with options available).
-The main reasons for tourists to visit Cheung Chau The level of satisfaction among residents regarding a revitalization project l) In-depth Interview To obtain information through face-to-face/ telephone interview; Smaller sample size than "H.Questionnaire"; Mainly open questions and forthcoming questions will change upon the answer of respondents. is difficult to be obtained through observations;To understand the rationales and opinions of interviewees.
+Types of goods sold in supermarket Customers (serving local residents and tourists) of different shops E) Distribution (mapping) To group similar things according to the research topic (similar to Only suitable for spatial representation (different from category); Useful in showing the mode of occurrence of research subject in a Distribution of shops selling big fish balls in Cheung Chau F) Scoring To quantify abstract or subjective concepts; To merge various data for easy comparison; Scoring items should include different aspects.
+Risk index of natural hazards of Cheung Chau Air Quality Health Index (AQHI) G)Field sketching To make simplified drawing of the field site to show what the data Annotations related to the research subject are added to provide information.
+Draw the characteristics and formation of weathering landforms H) Questionnaire Forms: face-to-face, telephone, written, etc.; Using questionnaire to understand the opinion of research subject; Larger sample size than "I. in-depth interview"; Mainly closed questions (with options available). naire to understand the opinion of t; To collect information by questioning; l) In-depth Interview To obtain information through face-to-face/ telephone interview; Smaller sample size than "H.Questionnaire"; Mainly open questions and forthcoming questions will change upon the answer of respondents. is difficult to be obtained through observations; To understand the rationales and opinions of interviewees.
 Opinions of District Council members on the future development of that district